CGNS/HDF5 - An HPC implementation

 In a CGNS tree, most of the nodes are normal nodes.
 These nodes can optionally contain data and have other nodes as children.

 There are special nodes, such as the root node and the nodes managing the links.
 These special link structures use the HDF5 mount system.
-It is not necessary for either the MLL or SLL users to understand the HDF5 mount system, but it should be understood by SLL implementors.
+It is not necessary for either the MLL or SLL users to understand the HDF5 mount system, but it should be understood by SLL implementers.

 The CGNS Node Mapping